 Taking the burden off the customer

 We make it easier.
 We make it more enjoyable to bring that software into their organization.
 Moreover, the faster we do that, the more we make it feel seamless and easy and have a better experience with that, the better they’re going to adopt it.
-Then they’re going to recognize the value because it had felt easy and it’s going to meet the objectives that they set out to achieve when they purchase the product, and that then translates into loyalty.
+Then they’re going to recognize the value because it had felt easy, and it’s going to meet the objectives that they set out to achieve when they purchase the product, which then translates into loyalty.

 When you build that loyalty through trusted advisor-type of relationships, that’s where you can start to talk to them about doing more, which is that ultimate nirvana of expansion and driving more revenue out of that install base.